flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Starting the year
 - Brain being rewritten for the Xth time
 - Idea: using AI to refactor/rewriting/making old code shinier
     - Aram: it's still far from being autonomous/decouplable.
-Some experiences with a python codebase it works great,.
+Some experiences with a python codebase it works great, little experiance with Rust as a codebase and it is useless to me.
+    - Flan: +1 totally.

 ## [[2024-12-11]]
 - Attending: [[Matthew Lowry]] [[Peter Kaminski]] [[Chris Aldrich]]